Source material for the Corpus of Historical Mapudungun (CHM)

 • 1903

 Partially Transcribed The last and most complete of the missionary grammars of Mapudungun is that of the Bavarian Felix José de Augusta.
 Born in the city of Augsburg in 1860 as August Stephan Kathan, he studied medicine in Würzburg and then in Munich, where he obtained his doctorate.
 In 1887 he was accepted into the Capuchin order in Laufen, taking the name of Felix Joseph which was followed up by the name of his place of origin: von Augsburg.
+In 1890 he was ordained, and by late 1895 had joined the first mission of Bavarian Franciscans to the region of Araucanía.

 Félix de Augusta: Nidolke dəŋu Dios ñi Nùtram